This article was updated on February 2nd, 2024

 Sometimes these blockages can easily pass by giving your dog IV fluids and keeping them hydrated.
 This extra water will help the intestines to expand and help the obstruction move through more easily.
 If this obstruction cannot pass, your dog will have to have emergency surgery.

-Dogs can also be stressed.
+5. Your dog is stressed: just like humans, dogs can also be stressed.
 If you are gone from the house for a long time or have a sudden change in people in the house, your dog may become stressed.
 This stress can also cause your dog to have bloody diarrhea.
 Dogs dealing with stress will get a condition called Hemorrhagic Gastroenteritis (HGE).
 The common signs seen with this disease are:

 - Bloody diarrhea